Our use of cookies

 Appeal

 Any parent has a right to appeal against the decision not to admit.
 Appeals should be made in writing to the Chair of Governors and should state the child's name, date of birth and home address, together with the grounds on which the appeal is made.
-The Governors will refer all appeals to the independant appeals panel.
+The Governors will refer all appeals to the independent appeals panel.
 The Appeals Committee will consist of three members appointed by the governors.
 The decision of the appeals panel is final and binding on all parties.

 Deferred Entry to Reception Class